fuzzyetdeadly/sor4-pandoras-box/functional/project-information.md

 * The game supports multiple **"stances"** for characters.
 These are used for characters such as Murphy to control their ability to access different moves (e.g. armor, other moves, etc.) when they switch stances.
 Note that if armor/stamina is configured, it will be the same for every stance above the original.
 * It is possible to have more than one `move` switched using the move selection.
 Every `move` has a configuration allowing you to bind it to one of the character select options, and another to configure the `alt move`.
 By assigning these inputs, you can have sets of moves to switch with character move selection!
+* The game uses `WWise` for sound playback.
+There are configurations for how sounds are grouped and pre-processed before playback in the `Init.bnk`.
+This is the reason why if you mod sounds, sometimes they don't sound like what you would expect.
+It is also the reason some sound references in `bigfile` are able to play a variety of sounds (because they're grouped together)